“They say he has autism.”

 We also came across a number of “common terms” associated with autism.
 We used these the most:

-- Echolalia: The repetition of words, phrases, intonation, or sounds of the speech of others.
+- Echolalia: The repetition of words, phrases, intonation, or sounds.
 Autistic children often display echolalia in the process of learning to talk.

 - Hyperresponsiveness: A hypersensitivity or over-reactivity to sensory input.

 - Repetitive Behaviors and Restricted Interests: Common in autistic children.
 They may appear to have odd or unusual behaviors, such as a strong interest in a particular kind of object (e.g., lint, people’s hair), parts of objects, or certain activities.

 After almost five years, we’re still adding new expressions to our lexicon; as our son gets older, we’re encountering new terms and challenges.